 Christmas can be a very exciting (and stressful!) period for e-commerce advertisers.
 Some of you may be the kind of shoppers that hit the shops on Christmas Eve.
 But your last-minute attitude towards Christmas shopping won’t work well if carried over to the seasonal marketing world.

 With a record-breaking holiday season in Q4 2017 that saw traffic jump by 43% and revenue by 30%, a Google Shopping strategy is a must if you really want to maximise your PLA performance.
 Forming the right strategy can take weeks of hard work and strategic planning far before key dates approach.
 So there’s never been a better time than now to start preparing and thinking about how you can take your shopping campaigns to the next level this Christmas.
+If you are looking to see what 2019 has in store, make sure to check out our predictions for how important Google Shopping will become for retailers in the coming year.

 This post is going to break down six advanced tactics that will help you get the most out of your Google Shopping campaigns.